Netflix/vmaf/README.md

 `export PYTHONPATH=[path_to_repo_dir]/python:$PYTHONPATH`

 (You can also add it to environment permanently.
-On Ubuntu, append the line above to ~/.bashrc and 'source ~/.bashrc'.
+On Ubuntu, append the line above to ~/.bashrc and run *source ~/.bashrc*.
 On Mac OS X, append it to ~/.profile and source.)

 ##Testing